openmc-dev/openmc/docs/source/io_formats/plots.rst

   :type:
     Keyword for type of plot to be produced.
 Currently only "slice" and "voxel" plots are implemented.
-The "slice" plot type creates 2D pixel maps saved in the PPM file format.
-PPM files can be displayed in most viewers (e.g. the default Gnome viewer, IrfanView, etc.).
+The "slice" plot type creates 2D pixel maps saved in the PNG file format.
 The "voxel" plot type produces a binary datafile containing voxel grid positioning and the cell or material (specified by the ``color`` tag) at the center of each voxel.
-These datafiles can be processed into VTK files using the :ref:`scripts_voxel` script provided with OpenMC, and subsequently viewed with a 3D viewer such as VISIT or Paraview.
+Voxel plot files can be processed into VTK files using the :ref:`scripts_voxel` script provided with OpenMC and subsequently viewed with a 3D viewer such as VISIT or Paraview.
     See the :ref:`io_voxel` for information about the datafile structure.

-    .. note:: Since the PPM format is saved without any kind of compression, the resulting file sizes can be quite large.
-Saving the image in the PNG format can often times reduce the file size by orders of magnitude without any loss of image quality.
-Likewise, high-resolution voxel files produced by OpenMC can be quite large, but the equivalent VTK files will be significantly smaller.
+    .. note:: High-resolution voxel files produced by OpenMC can be quite large, but the equivalent VTK files will be significantly smaller.

     *Default*: "slice"